 Now, on to the nitty gritty.
 If like me your first step on to your chosen career path is not quite what you’d planned, don’t bemoan your circumstances or lack of opportunity or you’ll find you remain static and prolong any financial struggle.
 The job I took after graduation from my masters degree was by no means my first job, but it was the one I’d built up in my mind as something I’d been working hard for.
 I was in the position in question (a sub-editing role) for around nine months and my paycheck at the time only just covered my rent and travel.
 This meant putting in extra hours elsewhere – freelancing, taking a weekend job in a clothes store and making sensible financial choices.
 If you have to do the same, or be the only one in the office to bring your lunch in from home – so be it.
 Why after coming so far would you quit at the last hurdle?

 If you are offered help by family, take it.
-I took a job away from home and had thoughtful grandparents who sent food parcels and store vouchers in the post, though I also welcomed a pre-paid credit card, which introduced me to using cards in a sensible way.
+I took a job away from home and had thoughtful grandparents who sent food parcels and store vouchers in the post, though, after consulting with Credit Counseling Dallas, I also welcomed a pre-paid credit card, which introduced me to using cards in a sensible way.
 Working in the media means networking is important, so it’s not always sensible to turn down all offers of after work drinks or socialising, but you don’t want to land yourself with masses of debt by doing so.
 If you have to diversify to up your income, don’t be afraid – learning new skills and showing willingness are things that will attract employers to you and every interviewer I’ve had since this tricky time has been impressed by my handling of multiple jobs and continued placements in my early career.
 Whatever you do, be sure to keep one foot firmly on your chosen path, so, when the time comes you are ready and waiting to take that rewarding jump to surface.